HabeebUllahTabrez/winning-son-frontend/MIGRATION_HTTPONLY_COOKIES.md

 # Migration to httpOnly Cookies Authentication

 ## Overview
 Successfully migrated from localStorage-based token authentication to secure httpOnly cookies, eliminating XSS vulnerabilities and improving security posture.
+Includes automatic migration script that removes old localStorage tokens when users load the app.

 ## What Changed